heywire/Surventrix.Blog/_posts/2014-07-21-New-Updates.md

 ![image](https://cloud.githubusercontent.com/assets/658005/3641705/64975380-10b7-11e4-992c-57d3f1c54da5.png)

-- A search bar that will help you find a specific field, click into the search bar and type in something.
+- A search bar that will help you find a specific field.
+Click into the search bar and type in something.

 ![image](https://cloud.githubusercontent.com/assets/658005/3641730/c0edf850-10b7-11e4-93bb-665e10ee61f9.png)

-- Once you have click enter on a field from the drop down, you will open up a dialog box in which you can fill out your input.
-Note all fields are saved one field at a time, you can fix any issues at that moment.
+- Once you have clicked Enter on a field from the drop down, you will open up a dialog box in which you can fill out your input.
+Note all fields are saved one field at a time.

 ![image](https://cloud.githubusercontent.com/assets/658005/3641831/31ff75fe-10b9-11e4-872b-6703c9c9515d.png)